What To Know About Car Insurance

 Protect or increase your no-claims bonus

 You earn a no-claims bonus for each year you drive without making a claim on your insurance.
-Make sure you can carry this over when changing insurers.
+If you’re only a named driver and not the policy holder, you usually won’t build up a no-claims bonus.
 If you haven’t claimed for five years or more, it might be worth paying an extra premium to protect your no-claims bonus.

 Consider adding a voluntary excess to your car insurance